CSI-SCT-SB/PY_XTREME/README.md

 - Add Codes via Google colab with output.
 - File should be of the format Programmer_program-name.
 - Comment library name and functions.
-- Any misconduct will lead to spam label..
+- Any misconduct will lead to spam label..!

 #### 🎄 Contribute your functions to their respective libraries.